kbanach/tests-dictionary/README.md

 **Important!**

-Most of the points below are possible to fulfil when writing new code.
+Most of the points below are possible to fulfill when writing new code.
 Unit testing of existing code is a totally different beast and it won't be covered in this tutorial.

 **Characteristics**: